 Vacuum a pool on filter setting

-You would often then backwash the filter for a few minutes to clean out this dirt before returning to the filter setting.
+You would often backwash the filter for a few minutes to clean out this dirt before returning to the filter setting.

 Vacuum a pool on waste setting